Shopify and Etsy are two of the biggest e-commerce sites, catering to millions of buyers and sellers worldwide.

 - Better suited for SEO.

-- It doesn’t attract many customers.
+- It doesn’t offer a built-in audience.
 Unlike Etsy, you’d have to actively promote your brand if you want them to visit your own website.

 - Upgrades and plugins can be costly.
 You’ll want to change the design and add more functions as your business expands.